 Bruce P. Rosenthal, OD, FAAO

-Dr. Bruce Rosenthal is the Chief of Low Vision Service at Lighthouse Guild, Adjunct Professor at Mt.
+Dr. Bruce Rosenthal is the Chief of Low Vision Services at Lighthouse Guild, Adjunct Professor at Mt.
 Sinai Hospital, and was a Distinguished Professor and Chief of Low Vision at SUNY College of Optometry in New York City.
 He has lectured extensively and received numerous awards worldwide and was editor of eight books on low vision.
 One of the major passions of his career has been the training of Ophthalmology and Optometry residents on the importance of vision rehabilitation in the continuum of eye care across the lifespan.